seoninja13/lead-gen-handyman/documentation/database/README.md

 #### test-delete

-This table is used for testing CRUD operations.
+This table is used ONLY for testing CRUD operations and should NOT be used as a data source for production code.

 | Column   | Type    | Description                |
 |----------|---------|----------------------------|